Nick Tepesch: Minor leagues

+Tepesch was drafted by the Texas Rangers in the 14th round, with the 436th overall selection, of the 2010 Major League Baseball draft and signed for $400,000.

-In 2012, while pitching for the Myrtle Beach Pelicans of the Class A-Advanced Carolina League, Tepesch and Jimmy Reyes combined to throw the second no-hitter in Pelicans history.
+In 2012, while pitching for the Myrtle Beach Pelicans of the High-A Carolina League, Tepesch and Jimmy Reyes combined to throw the second no-hitter in Pelicans history.

-Texas Rangers
+Major leagues

-Invited to spring training in 2013, Tepesch won the Rangers fifth starter job.
+Invited to spring training in 2013, Tepesch won the Rangers' fifth starter job.
 On April 9, Tepesch went 7 1/3 innings and gave up four hits, three walks, one run, and struck out five while getting the win in his major league debut against the Tampa Bay Rays.
 He ended the 2013 season with a record of 4-6 with a 4.84 ERA in 19 games (17 starts).
 The following season, he started 22 games for the Rangers, going 5-11 in 126 innings.

 Tepesch missed the entire 2015 season with inflammation in his throwing elbow.
 He also underwent surgery for thoracic outlet syndrome.

 He was non-tendered at the end of the 2015 season, and had previously rejected a minor league deal.
 However, on January 27, 2016, Tepesch re-signed with the Rangers on a minor league contract that included an invitation to spring training.
-On June 5, 2016, Tepesch asked and was granted his release from the Rangers.
+In 11 starts for Round Rock, he compiled a 4-2 record and 4.11 ERA with 31 strikeouts across 65 2/3 innings pitched.
+On June 5, Tepesch requested and was granted his release from the Rangers.

 Los Angeles Dodgers

-Tepesch signed a minor league contract with the Los Angeles Dodgers on June 6, 2016.
-After three starts for the AAA Oklahoma City Dodgers, his contract was purchased by the major league team and he was added to the roster and called up to make a start against the Pittsburgh Pirates on June 24.
+On June 6, 2016, Tepesch signed a minor league contract with the Los Angeles Dodgers.
+After three starts for the Triple–A Oklahoma City Dodgers, his contract was purchased by the major league team and he was added to the roster and called up to make a start against the Pittsburgh Pirates on June 24.
 He allowed five runs on seven hits in four innings to take the loss and was designated for assignment after the game.

 Oakland Athletics

-On June 27, 2016, he was claimed off waivers by the Oakland Athletics.
+On June 27, 2016, Tepesch was claimed off waivers by the Oakland Athletics.
+In 3 starts for the Triple-A Nashville Sounds, he posted a 1-1 record and 5.51 ERA with 6 strikeouts across 16 1/3 innings pitched.
+Tepesch was designated for assignment following the promotion of Ryon Healy on July 15.

 Kansas City Royals

-On July 18, 2016, Tepesch was once again claimed off waivers, this time by the Royals.
+On July 18, 2016, Tepesch was claimed off waivers by the Kansas City Royals.
+He was designated for assignment on September 6, and later cleared waivers and was sent outright to the Triple-A Omaha Storm Chasers on September 16.
+In 5 games (2 starts) for Omaha, Tepesch logged a 3.94 ERA with 8 strikeouts across 16 innings of work.
+He elected free agency following the season on November 7.